ngneat/dialog/README.md

 ### Modal Options

 - `id` - The modal unique id (defaults to random id).
+- `closeButton` - Whether to display an 'X' for closing the modal (default is true).
 - `enableClose` - Whether a click on the backdrop should close the modal (default is true).
 - `backdrop` - Whether to show the backdrop element (default is true).
 - `resizable` - Whether the modal show be resizeable (default is false).